Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 2: The page should feature the recipes full details as well as a back button to navigate the user back to the home page

 ### Tasks:
-- [x] Add RecipeDetails class view with logic to views.py
+- &check; Add RecipeDetails class view with logic to views.py
-- [x] Add URL path RecipeDetails in urls.py
+- &check; Add URL path RecipeDetails in urls.py
-- [x] Create recipe_details template with content and logic
+- &check; Create recipe_details template with content and logic
-- [x] Add URL links to recipe_details to each recipe on the index template, as well as the my_favourites template and all recipes that are published on the my_recipes template
+- &check; Add URL links to recipe_details to each recipe on the index template, as well as the my_favourites template and all recipes that are published on the my_recipes template
-- [x] Test functionality
+- &check; Test functionality

 22. As a **user** I can **view comments on a recipe** so that **I can see what members of the community have said about the recipe**